aarrien-42/Atom/README.md

         - [ ] Operation nodes
         - [ ] Variable nodes
         - [ ] Return node
+- [ ] Testing:
-- [ ] Add a way to develop tests for each compilation step using GitHub workflows
+    - [x] Add a way to develop tests for each compilation step using GitHub workflows
+    - [ ] Create a reliable and simple way of creating new tests
 - [ ] Final executable:
     - [ ] Compile the assembly code and generate a single executable
     - [x] Add a flag system for little settings as customizing executable name